deekshameshram777/Ansible-Automation-Azure/README.md

 ./update_tags_script.sh

 ### Notes on the Script:
 * The script logs into Azure using the VM's Managed Identity (az login --identity).
-If running the script outside of an Azure VM, you can authenticate using a Service Principal (az login --service-principal -u <appId> -p <password> --tenant <tenantId>).
+If running the script outside of an Azure VM, you can authenticate using a Service Principal (az login --service-principal -u <appId> -p <password> --tenant <tenantId>). <br />
 The script loops through the CSV file, reading the ResourceName, Environment, and Owner fields, and applies those as tags to the Azure resources using the az resource tag command.